AdobeDocs/adobe-io-events/src/pages/guides/api/provider_api.md

 curl -i -v --request DELETE \
   --url https://api.adobe.io/events/${consumerId}/${projectId}/${workspaceId}/providers/${providerId} \
   --header "x-api-key: $api_key" \
-  --header "Authorization: Bearer $jwt_token" \
+  --header "Authorization: Bearer $oauth_s2s_token" \
   --header "Accept: application/hal+json"
 ```

 The environment variables used in this `curl` commands are computed from the prerequisites documented above:

 * `api_key` is the api-key associated with your workspace in theAdobe Developer Console
-* `jwt_token` is a jwt token generated using the set up from the same workspace
+* `oauth_s2s_token` is an OAuth Server-to-Server token generated using the set up from the same workspace
 * `projectId` is the `project.id` found the `json` model of your Adobe Developer Console project (see above)
 * `consumerId` is the `project.org.id` found the `json` model of your Adobe Developer Console project (see above)
 * `workspaceId` is the `project.workspace.id` found the `json` model of your Adobe Developer Console project (see above)